Aging & Health A to Z

 Basic Facts & Information

-Foot pain and foot disorders are common complaints among older people.
-Foot pain makes it harder to walk and carry out your daily functions.
-You may also have trouble with your balance and your chance of falling increases.
+Foot pain and foot disorders are common concerns for older people.
+Foot pain makes it harder to walk and carry out your daily functions, and can interfere with activities such as getting out of a chair or climbing stairs.
+You may also have trouble with your balance, and your chance of falling increases.
+Pain that leads to less mobility can result in weight gain, weakness, and decreased heart function.
 But just because you are getting older, you do not have to put up with foot pain.
-Being able to walk easily is extremely important, since walking is one of the best ways to exercise and keep fit.
+Being able to walk well is extremely important, since walking is one of the best ways to exercise and keep fit.

 Structure of the Foot